zorrokid/iced_game_collection/README.md

 # iced game collection

-A desktop app to manage your game collection written in Rust with iced.
+A desktop app to manage your game collection written in Rust with iced for GUI and polodb for data storage.

 Application structure inspired by icebreaker app.

-Currently saves collection to JSON-file on exit and loads the collection on start up.
+Currently saves collection to JSON-file on exit and loads the collection on start up => in progress to store data to PoloDB database.

 # Data model